A Local's Favourite Caves in Iceland

 Grjótagjá is a very interesting lava cave close to Dimmuborgir.
 It has got two openings and is half-filled with hot water.

 Before the eruptions of Mt.
-Krafla in 1975-1984, it was used for bathing, but nowadays the water is still way too hot for bathing and forbidden by the landowners.
+Krafla in 1975-1984, it was used for bathing, but nowadays the water is still way too hot for bathing, and bathing in it is forbidden by the landowners.

 Grjótagjá lava cave Mývatn